mcgnly/DeveloperDocumentation/HowTos/Flashing.md

-# Flashing a Sensor Module and replacing its Firmware
+# Flashing a Sensor Module and replacing its Firmware - An Experimental Feature

 Since some of our extra Sensor Module functionalities require that the current firmware on it be replaced, we've put together a step by step tutorial for flashing a sensor module.
 Please find below a version for Android and iOS users.